Chapter 15.08

 8. Covered Boardwalk.
 A canopy or shed roof covering the boardwalk is not a part of every building.
 Where present, a boardwalk canopy spans the full width of the public sidewalk.
 Post heights are a minimum of nine feet and six inches and a maximum of eleven (11) feet and six inches.
 Post rhythm may vary with porch or covering length but usually occurs at eight, ten (10), or twelve (12) foot intervals.
 The slope of the boardwalk cover is a minimum of three-to-twelve (12) and a maximum of four-to-twelve (12).

 9. Windows.
 Storefront display windows may be a large glass pane.
-Other windows are predominantly small fixed-pane or double-hung sash construction with smaller glass panes in combinations of two by two, two by three, three by three and three by four, in proportion to the facade.
+Other windows are predominantly small fixed-pane or double-hung sash construction with smaller glass panes in combinations of two by two, two by three, three by three, and three by four, in proportion to the facade.
 Window openings are trimmed with simple wood material.

 10. Details.
 Details are principally made of wood.
 Details reflect appropriate frontier vernacular or Greek Revival styles.
-Greek Revival building details are more elaborate by incorporating planed, surfaced and sanded siding and milled woodwork on surfaces such as trim, pediments, eaves, corbels, cornices, dentils, plinths and columns.
+Greek Revival building details are more elaborate by incorporating planed, surfaced, and sanded siding and milled woodwork on surfaces such as trim, pediments, eaves, corbels, cornices, dentils, plinths, and columns.
 Roof lines on all buildings should include simple cornices that provide shadow lines.
 Simple cornice brackets provide architectural detail.

 11. Rear Facade.
 The rear facades of buildings have different functional characteristics and are not expected to replicate the same rhythm, proportions, or western theme details as the front-facing facade.

 B. Materials.
 Visible exterior building materials shall be period-authentic and reflect indigenous/native materials available in the Methow Valley such as logs, poles, rough-sawn lumber boards and battens, wood shakes and shingles, milled horizontal wood siding, trim and finish materials, natural stone, brick and weathered corrugated metal siding and roofing.
-Except as otherwise indicated in this chapter, pressure-treated woods, composite materials and plastics are not permitted where visible from an adjacent public way.
+Except as otherwise indicated in this chapter, pressure-treated woods, concrete, composite materials, and plastics are not permitted where visible from an adjacent public way.

 D. Hardware.
 All hardware used on exterior surfaces must be period-authentic in style.
 Exterior hardware shall be metal with a matte finish.
 Photographs of proposed hardware must accompany application for a westernization permit and be approved by the WDRB.